Jess Margera

-Jesse Margera (born August 28, 1978) is an American musician.
+Jesse Margera (born August 28, 1978) is an American musician and television personality.
 He is best known as the drummer of the rock band CKY, which he co-founded in 1998.
 Prior to CKY, Margera performed in the band Foreign Objects with former CKY vocalist and guitarist Deron Miller, and he has since worked with Gnarkill, Viking Skull, The Company Band, Fuckface Unstoppable, and Sovereign Eagle.
 Margera has also appeared in the CKY video series and the Viva La Bam and Jackass television series alongside his brother Bam.

 Early life

 Margera was born on August 28, 1978, and raised in West Chester, Pennsylvania to April and Phil Margera.
 He is the older brother of professional skateboarder and TV personality Bam Margera, alongside whom he is a founding member of the CKY crew, which worked on the video series of the same name.
 He chose to play the drums as he had two uncles who played the instrument, one of whom later worked as a drum technician on a CKY tour.
 His "biggest influence" was Led Zeppelin drummer John Bonham, but as a young musician he also took an interest in jazz drummers such as Elvin Jones.